Derek Webb: Caedmon's Call

-On May 22, 2007, it was announced that Webb had again worked with Caedmon's Call, writing and recording for their album, entitled Overdressed, and would be joining the band on their subsequent tour.

 Solo career

 His first solo album, She Must and Shall Go Free (2003) caused controversy when some Christian retailers refused to stock the album for its use of "strong" language.
 One of the songs that was the basis for controversy was "Wedding Dress" where Webb compares Christians who seek fulfillment in things outside of Christ to a person committing adultery.
 An introspective tune, Webb writes that "I am a whore I do confess / I put you on just like a wedding dress".
 Another song that generated controversy was "Saint and Sinner" where Webb wrote "I used to be a damned mess but now I look just fine, 'Cause you dressed me up and we drank the finest wine".
 The word 'damned' was removed from the final version of the album, at the request of two major Christian retailers.
 Following the release of She Must and Shall Go Free, Webb embarked on a national tour in which he played living room concerts.
 This provided the opportunity to have greater interaction with his listeners.
 He went on to release a live album in 2004 from tour: The House Show.

 His second solo studio record, I See Things Upside Down (2004), generated mixed reviews.
-All marketing to the typical Christian music stations used by his first solo album and his albums with Caedmon's Call was stopped, though the album still has explicitly Christian lyrics.
+I See Things Upside Down was not marketed to the same typical Christian music radio stations that She Must and Shall Go Free and his work with Caedmon's Call was, though the album still has explicitly Christian lyrics.
 In comparison to Webb's previous work, this album has what's been referred to as an "experimental" style to it, and has been compared to the music of Wilco in that respect.
 Webb has stated that the album "was doing away with people's expectations to free me up to do what I wanted."
 Following the release of I See Things Upside Down, Webb released a live concert DVD, How to Kill and Be Killed (2005).

 His third studio album, Mockingbird, was released on December 26, 2005.
 The album touches on subjects such as politics, social justice, and war.
 Webb has stated that he tackled these subjects to stimulate discussion and engage people to bring about changes in what he sees as some of the greatest problems the world is facing today.
-To broaden this discussion to people less inclined to purchase his album, beginning September 1, 2006, Webb offered Mockingbird for free on the website Free Derek Webb (no longer exists), where it was available for download until December 8, 2006.
+To broaden this discussion to people less inclined to purchase his album, beginning September 1, 2006, Webb offered Mockingbird for free on the website Free Derek Webb (no longer exists), where it was available for download until December 1, 2006.
 Over 80,000 free copies of the album were downloaded during this time.